tristanaburns/markdown-forge/backend/README.md

 # Markdown Forge - Backend API

-This directory contains the backend service for Markdown Forge, built with FastAPI and PostgreSQL.
+This directory contains the autonomous backend service for Markdown Forge, built with FastAPI and PostgreSQL.

+## Backend Autonomy Principles

+The backend API follows these key principles:

+- **Independent Operation**: The API functions as a standalone application that operates independently from any frontend implementation.
+- **API-First Design**: All functionality is exposed through well-defined API endpoints that follow REST principles.
+- **No Frontend Dependencies**: The backend has no dependencies on frontend code, libraries, or implementation details.
+- **Self-Contained Business Logic**: All business logic is contained within the backend, never leaking to the frontend.
+- **Independent Testing**: The backend can be tested in isolation using API requests, without requiring any frontend components.
+- **Separate Deployment**: The backend can be deployed independently from the frontend.
+- **Frontend Agnostic**: The API is designed to work with any frontend implementation that adheres to the API contract.

 ## Overview